 In the days of film, the ASA/DIN of the film told you how “fast” it was.
 In other words, it tells you how sensitive it is to light.
 The ISO number has replaced the ASA/DIN numbers, although ISO numbers are identical in their value to ASA.
 And they still determine how sensitive the film is to light.
 Or more usually, how sensitive the digital sensor is to light.

-If you came to modern digital cameras from the world of film, you’d be amazed at how “fast” sensors are.
+If you came to modern digital cameras from the world of film, you’d be amazed at how “fast” sensors can be.
 A fast ISO film would be 400, maybe “pushed” to 800 or even 1600 for very dark settings.
 But you’d pay the price with lots of grain in your image.

 A narrow aperture, such as f/16, will keep almost everything in focus because it has a large depth of field.